TimmaLabs/NetsExample/docs/deployment-checklist.md

 ### How do I figure out the ID of the payment terminal?

 If you have installed Timma and configured, you can see the payment terminal ID via [Payment Terminal](../assets/images/payment_terminal_version.png) page.
-Otherwise, make sure power is turned on the terminal, swipe the merchant card on the terminal and select:
+Otherwise, make sure power is turned on the terminal, swipe the merchant card on the terminal and select (from `Main menu / Adminmeny / Kauppiasmenu`):

 `6.
 Parameters / Inställningar` -> `1.
 Other / Ändra` -> `1.
 Function` (terminal ID should appear on the screen)

 ### How do I prepare the payment terminal to be connected to Timma?

-Make sure power is turned on the terminal, swipe the merchant card on the terminal and select:
+Make sure power is turned on the terminal, swipe the merchant card on the terminal and select (from `Main menu / Adminmeny / Kauppiasmenu`):

 For iCT250 (with Ethernet access == Ethernet cable + router/switch/outlet to connect it to):